top of page

 A woman check her electricity bills using a laptop

 Standing charges are a fixed daily fee that all consumers pay for the supply of electricity and gas, regardless of how much they use.
-They are one of two key components of energy bills alongside unit pricing, where consumers are charged for every unit of electricity they consume.
+For a long time, they have been one of two key components of energy bills alongside unit pricing, where consumers are charged for every unit of electricity they consume.
 In principle, standing charges are intended to cover the fixed costs of electricity supply - these include maintaining transmission and distribution networks, upgrading the grid and payments to government social and environmental schemes.

 What does the future hold for standing charges?

-Clearly, standing charges are unpopular - two-thirds of respondents to a recent Ofgem call for input called for abolishing standing charges entirely.
+Standing charges are generally considered to be unpopular - two-thirds of respondents to a recent Ofgem call for input called for abolishing standing charges entirely.
 There is a widespread belief that standing charges are fundamentally unfair and a way for energy suppliers to make more money out of consumers.
 Ultimately, there’s currently no link between the standing charge you pay and the service you receive – to the consumer, electricity supply is electricity supply.
 It’s easy to understand why so many people are unhappy with how we price electricity.

-However, any reform of this type is unlikely to alleviate regional disparities.
-Neither will shuffling costs between the two parts of the bill make any impact on reducing the cost of the future electricity system we need to fight climate change.
+Moreover, Ofgem’s proposed reform is unlikely to alleviate regional disparities in cost.
+Neither will shuffling costs between the two parts of the bill make any impact on reducing the cost of the future electricity system we need to fight climate change - the fixed costs associated with electricity supply can’t be eliminated.
 And none of this takes away from the fact customers don’t feel that the money they’re paying is reflected in the service they get.
 In light of the challenges facing the electricity market and increasing pressures on the grid, it might be time to find entirely new funding models for billing residential electricity consumption altogether, and replace opaque standing charges with new charges directly linked to the quality of the service customers receive.

 bottom of page